How to Shampoo Hair the Right Way to Make It Healthier and Stronger

 1. Using the wrong products

-4. You may know how to shampoo your hair correctly and have all the right products to do so.
+You may know how to shampoo your hair correctly and have all the right products to do so.
 However, if the results are still missing, it’s probably your consistency.
-Much like skin care, hair care products take effect over time and switching between shampoos may not be your best bet.
+Much like skin care, hair care products take effect over time, and switching between shampoos may not be your best bet.
 Give the products a while to work and stay true to your regimen.

-5. Washing too much
+3. Washing too much

-7. Wrong temperatures
+4. Wrong temperatures

-8. While we’re all guilty of enjoying near-scalding showers from time to time, they can be very detrimental to our hair health.
+While we’re all guilty of enjoying near-scalding showers from time to time, they can be very detrimental to our hair health.
 Make sure you stick to lukewarm water while shampooing hair to prevent brittleness.
 You can also get in a splash of cold water after conditioning to close off the cuticles.

-9. Brushing wet hair
+5. Brushing wet hair

-10. We usually don’t think of this while asking how to shampoo hair, but brushing wet lengths can be highly damaging.
+We usually don’t think of this while asking how to shampoo hair, but brushing wet lengths can be highly damaging.
 Make sure that you are running a wide-tooth comb through your lengths before stepping into the shower.
-This will keep you away from tangles while shampooing hair.
+This will keep you away from tangles while shampooing your hair.
 You can also detangle your hair gently with your fingers while conditioning it.
 However, it’s best to keep away from all sorts of combs and brushes till your hair is completely dry.